Humans Subjects Research - Institutional Review Board (IRB)

 review the submission and provide a signature on an assurance form [pdf].
 Faculty and staff submitting their own applications must also sign the assurance

 - The application and accompanying documents should be submitted to firstname.lastname@example.org.
+Please do not submit your application to individual office staff.
+All submissions

 - Await a screening email from the Human Protections Analyst confirming that your submission